- Prohibited Holdings

 Prohibited Transactions and Disqualified Persons

 Along with the great tax benefits, IRAs come with some self-directed IRA rules designed to prevent the inappropriate use of retirement funds prior to retirement.
 You are not permitted to receive any current personal benefit from the assets in your IRA.
 So, if your IRA owns a rental condo on the beach, you are NOT permitted to use or stay in that property.
 You are also not permitted to conduct any transactions between yourself and your IRA.
 For example, if you own a piece of real estate personally, you are NOT permitted to sell that property to your IRA or to personally buy a property from your IRA.
 These same restrictions apply to certain family members and others defined as “Disqualified Persons.”
 It is critical to understand who these people are.

 - The IRA holder and his or her spouse

-- The IRA holder’s lineal descendants (children, grandparents, etc.) & their spouses
+- The IRA holder’s lineal descendants (children, grandchildren, etc.) and their spouses

 - The IRA holders lineal ascendants (parents, grandparents, etc.)